-An arbitration agreement is not rendered unenforceable by reason of the death of a party to the agreement or insolvency.
-The obligations of a party to an arbitration agreement may be transferred to other successors on the death of such a party.
+However, an arbitration agreement is not rendered unenforceable by reason of the death, merger or dissolution of a party to the agreement.
+The obligations of a party under an arbitration agreement may be transferred to their successors, personal representatives or liquidator on the death, merger or dissolution of such a party.
 In addition, a party to an arbitration agreement who is not notified of an arbitral proceeding may apply to the High Court to set aside the arbitration agreement.
-A party is entitled to have the arbitration agreement set aside where he or she satisfies the High Court, upon application, that the law applicable to the arbitration is not valid.

-Arbitration clauses or agreements that are part of a contract are generally deemed to be independent of the other terms of the contract.
-Thus, the invalidity or unenforceability of the underlying contract does not necessarily affect the arbitration agreement or clause.
-However, a judgment of a court declaring an underlying contract void may render the arbitration clause or agreement unenforceable.
+Arbitration agreements that form part of a contract are generally deemed to be independent of the other terms of the contract.
+Thus, the invalidity or unenforceability of the underlying contract does not affect the arbitration agreement or clause.